Rehab Centers Arlington County, VA

 Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center

-Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center is a residential substance use treatment center in Arlington County, Virginia that is located in the 22204 zip code.
-It includes regular outpatient treatment, outpatient day treatment and outpatient rehab.
-Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center accommodates rehab for teens and people with trauma.
+Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center is an inpatient substance use rehabilitation center in Arlington County, Virginia that is located in the 22204 zip code.
+It offers outpatient detox services, outpatient services and regular outpatient treatment.
+Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center can accommodate people with trauma and rehab for teenagers.

 Address: 46 South Glebe Road, 3rd Floor, Arlington, VA 22204 in Arlington County